norbeydanilo/pensamiento-logico-algoritmia/README.md

 :paperclip: Each topic has a presentation to review.
 Please see the presentations in the repository.

+## Exercices :notebook:

-:pencil: Exercices 01 [See the xlsx file *EjerciciosTablasVerdad*]:
+### :pencil: Exercices 01 - Tablas de verdad

+See the xlsx file *EjerciciosTablasVerdad*.
+The following propositions are stated and solved:

 ~~~
 - [(p^~q) v ~r] ⇒ q